 The Netgear WAX204 is a typical Wi-Fi broadcaster with four antennas sticking up from its back.
-It’s so small I wish it supported getting power via a network connection, namely the support for Power over Ethernet (PoE).
+It's so small that I wish it supported getting power via a network connection, namely the Power over Ethernet (PoE).

-Out of the box, you can treat the WAX204 as a standard router.
-Connect its WAN (orange) port to an Internet source (like a modem), and it’s ready.
+You can treat the WAX204 as a standard router out of the box.
+Connect its WAN (orange) port to an Internet source (like a modem), and it's ready.

 You then hook a device to one of its LAN ports or the default Wi-Fi network (printed on its underside), and you can start the initial setup process, which is similar to that of any standard router.

 Specifically, navigate a connected computer's browser to the router's default IP address which is 192.168.1.1, and you'll be greeted by a wizard that walks you through making a password for the interface, creating a Wi-Fi network, and a password.
 You'll also get the chance to update the router to the latest firmware.

-The interface is similar to Netgear’s Nighthawk routers, such as the RAX120 or RAX200, and comes with a similar set of settings.
+The interface is similar to Netgear's Nighthawk routers, such as the RAX120 or RAX200, and comes with a matching set of settings.
 These include the support for Dynamic DNS, port-forwarding, IP reservations, and so on.

 The WAX204 doesn't have a built-in VPN server, but it can work as a VPN client, turning your local network into part of a remote one when applicable.

 Database-based Quality of Control (QoS)

-The WAX204 doesn’t have a lot of features.
-Its only notable one is the Quality of Services — the ability to prioritize the Internet.
-However, this one is very different from other routers’ QoS features.
+The WAX204 doesn't have a lot of features.
+There's only Quality of Services or QoS, but it's subdued compared to other routers' QoS features.

-After punching in your download and upload numbers, there’s no way to customize the prioritization.
-You’ll need to leave that to the router to handle it automatically based on a database.
+There's no way to customize the prioritization after punching in your download and upload numbers.
+You'll need to leave that to the router to handle it automatically based on a database.

-It’s unclear what that database entails and what exactly the router will do.
-It seems, though, that QoS, in this case, is based on application and automatically prioritizes the Internet for real-time communication, such as Voice over IP or video conferencing.
+It's unclear what that database entails and what the router will do precisely.
+However, it seems that QoS, in this case, is based on application and automatically prioritizes the Internet for real-time communication, such as Voice over IP or video conferencing.